lex-node/governance/constitution/constitution.md

 * **Governance Stake:** POKT deposited with the On-Chain Council Treasury (or a temporary trust, if the funds have been transferred to the trust by the Foundation), for so long as such POKT remains so deposited.
 * **Governance Upgrades:** any amendment to the government apparatus of the Pocket Network, including the appointment or removal of directors or supervisors.
 * **Governance Transactions:** transactions executing the Council’s decisions in Pocket Core, by activating Protocol Upgrades, transferring On-Chain Council Treasury funds, and/or changing parameters
-* **Judiciary:** the functions of the DAO responsible for enforcing the rules encoded in this Constitution
 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy
 * **Legal Proceeding:** means any private or governmental action, suit, litigation, arbitration, claim, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), hearing, inquiry, audit, examination or investigation commenced, brought, conducted or heard by or before, or otherwise involving, any court or other governmental entity or any arbitrator or arbitration panel.
 * **Legislature:** the functions of the DAO responsible for decision-making